 “Ask for help.
 Not because you are weak.
 But because you want to remain strong.” ~ Les Brown

-Daily life has countless stressors, challenges, and triggers that you endure, and over time this can take a toll on mental health.
+Daily life has countless stressors, challenges, and triggers that you endure.
+Over time this can take a toll on mental health.

 Do you ever think: